FAQs About DMPS and COVID-19

-Q: How will children who depend on schools for food receive meals?
+Q: How will children who depend on schools for food receive meals this summer?

 A: DMPS food and nutrition staff will offer free grab-and-go meals, both lunch and breakfast for the following day, at a variety of locations from 11:30 AM – 12:30 PM weekdays continuing through the duration of the COVID-19 closure.
 On Fridays, staff will send home additional food for the weekend.
 See a list of locations and hours.